Reuben Jonathan Miller

 Reuben Jonathan Miller (born in 1976) is an American writer, sociologist, criminologist and social worker.
-He teaches at the University of Chicago in the Crown Family School of Social Work, Policy, and Practice and in the Department of Race, Diaspora, and Indigeneity.
-He is also a research professor at the American Bar Foundation.
+He is a professor of sociology at the University of California, Berkeley and a research professor at the American Bar Foundation.

 Miller studies social life at the intersections of race, justice and social welfare policy, attending to what our systems of punishment and care tell us about ourselves and the moral and ethical state of a given nation.
 His research has been published in journals of law, criminology, human rights, sociology, public health, social work and psychology.
 In 2022, he was awarded a "genius grant" through the MacArthur Fellows Program for his work tracing the long-term consequences of incarceration and prisoner re-entry on families in the United States and the ways that mass incarceration has changed the social life of the American city.

 He is the author of the 2021 book Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration.
 Halfway Home makes the case that once incarcerated, one is never truly free.
 Rather, "prison follows you like a ghost," shaping everyday interactions and altering the contours of American democracy one (most often poor and Black) family at a time.
 Following incarcerated and formerly incarcerated people and people directly (and indirectly) impacted by the incarceration of their loved ones, Miller draws from his experience as the brother and son of formerly incarcerated men to make sense of how mass incarceration shapes American citizenship and the work people with records do each day to find and make dynamic lives for themselves and their families.
 Halfway Home was a finalist for the PEN/John Kenneth Galbraith Award for Nonfiction and the Los Angeles Times Book Prize for Current Affairs.
 It won the 2022 Herbert Jacob Book Prize and two PROSE Awards, one for Excellence in Social Science and the other in Cultural Anthropology and Sociology from the Association of American Publishers.